 The Agroforestry Center ensured that these new marketing strategies were affordable to farmers by helping them to organize collectively for bulk transport of farm products, and to share the costs of labour and equipment.
 Loans were offered to cover living expenses during times of low market prices, and farmers were trained in best use and management of the loans (Figure 2).

-About 10,000 farmers, 50 entrepreneurs in 485 communities benefited from the agroforestry programme.
+About 10,000 farmers and 50 entrepreneurs in 485 communities benefited from the agroforestry programme.
 Overall production of tree and food crops on the participating farms increased (Oakland Insitute and AFSA 2014).

 In conclusion, the successes of the agroforestry programme illustrate how the food and livelihoods problems of poor subsistence farmers in Africa can be addressed in a low-cost, participatory and socio-economically appropriate manner (Leakey 2019).